Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Climate-data application

 To demonstrate scalability to large datasets, we compared \texttt{linear} and \texttt{nonlinear} on the entire global precipitation anomaly fields of size $N = 288 \times 192 = 55{,}296$.
-We used a maximin ordering based on chordal distance.
 As shown in Figure \ref{fig:global2}, \texttt{nonlin} outperformed \texttt{linear} even more decisively than for the Americas subregion.
-Even in the largest and most accurate setting ($n=80$), the estimated $\bftheta$ for \texttt{nonlinear} implied $m=9$, meaning that the corresponding transport map was extremely sparse and hence computationally efficient.
-Also, all but 113 of the $N=55{,}296$ posterior medians of the $d_i$ were more than 20 times smaller than the largest posterior median (i.e., that of $d_1$), indicating that our approach could be used for massive dimension reduction without losing too much information.
+Even in the largest and most accurate setting ($n=80$), the estimated $\bftheta$ for \texttt{nonlin} implied $m=9$, meaning that the corresponding transport maps were extremely sparse and hence computationally efficient; estimating $\bftheta$ (4 epochs) and fitting the map for \texttt{nonlin} took only around 6 minutes on a single core on a laptop (2.5 GHz Intel Core i7 with 16GB RAM) for $n=10$.
+In contrast, \texttt{MatCov} and \texttt{local} (which already took about two hours for the much smaller Americas region) were too computationally demanding for the global data.
+A Vecchia approximation of \texttt{MatCov} resulted in a log-score above +77,000 and was thus not competitive.
+Also, for \texttt{nonlin} all but 113 of the $N=55{,}296$ posterior medians of the $d_i$ were more than 20 times smaller than the largest posterior median (i.e., that of $d_1$), indicating that our approach could be used for massive dimension reduction without losing too much information.

 Finally, the fitted map (or rather, its inverse $\pmap^{-1}$) can also be viewed as a stochastic emulator of the climate model.
 Specifically, we can produce a new precipitation-anomaly sample by drawing $\bz^* \sim \normal_N(\bfzero,\bI_N)$ and then computing $\by^* = \pmap^{-1}(\bz^*)$.
-One such sample (for the full global grid) is shown in Figure \ref{fig:prec4}; it can be generated in a few seconds on a basic desktop computer.
-Further, this approach can also be used to draw conditional samples, in which we fix the first $i$, say, map coefficients, for example at the values corresponding to a given spatial field.
+One such sample (for the full global grid) is shown in Figure \ref{fig:prec4} and appears qualitatively similar to the model output in Figure \ref{fig:precdata}; while producing the latter requires a supercomputer, the former can be generated in a few seconds on a laptop.
+Further, our approach can also be used to draw conditional samples, in which we fix the first $i$, say, map coefficients, for example at the values corresponding to a given spatial field.
 Such draws, which maintain the large-scale features in the held-out (98th) test field but allow for newly sampled fine-scale features, are shown in Figure \ref{fig:precipcond}.
 This is related to the supervised conditional sampling ideas in \citet{Kovachki2020}, with their inputs given by our first $i$ ordered test observations.